franshej/CustomMatPlot/README.md

 ## Examples
 <a name="examples"></a>
-The examples are implemented using C++20 modules and can be built using the following commands:
+The examples can be built using the following commands:

 ```sh
 mkdir build